Loading...

 3. The First Two Days of Events

 The first day includes a ceremony known as the Ganesha Pooja—an intimate Hindu ceremony that takes place with close family and friends only.
 The second day is for the sangeet, or Mehendi ceremony, and will often have guest participation.
-The sangeet is a night of dancing where all the guests will join the bride and groom to celebrate their marriage and the union of two families.
+The sangeet is a night of dancing where all the guests join the bride and groom to celebrate their marriage and the union of two families.
 This is also traditionally when the bride is adorned with henna tattoos on her hands and feet.

 Image by Nicola Tonolini.
 See more of this real wedding here.

-4. The Hindu Wedding Ceremony Is On The Third Day
+4. The Hindu Wedding Ceremony Is on the Third Day

-bright indian wedding
+attending an indian wedding image

-5. Saptapadi: The Seven Steps
+6. Saptapadi: The Seven Steps

-Saptapadi literally translates to seven steps and this part of the ceremony is very important.
+Saptapadi literally translates to seven steps, and this part of the ceremony is very important.
 The couple walks seven full circles clockwise around a fire pit.
 This represents the seven sacred vows and promises that they are making to one another.
 Each mantra is then recited to the couple.
 There isn’t normally an exchange of vows performed at these weddings.
-Think of the seven steps as like the couple’s ‘vows’ that they will hold during their marriage.
+Think of the seven steps as the couple’s ‘vows’ that they will hold during their marriage.

-6. Attending an Indian Wedding: You Should Get Involved
+7. You Should Get Involved

 Image by Studio Rossini.
 See more of this real wedding here.

-7. There Will Be Lots Of Food
+8. There Will Be Plenty Of Food

 Once the wedding is over, the main course will be served.
 As far as what to expect, there are regional variations for foods.
 For many West and South Indian weddings, vegetarian food is served.
 But for many North and East Indian weddings, both vegetarian and non-vegetarian food is served.

-8. There Might Be No Alcohol
+9. There Might Be No Alcohol

 You read that right.
 Traditionally, alcohol is not served at Hindu weddings, especially if the wedding is held at a temple.
 More modern Indian weddings sometimes include alcohol during the pre-ceremony festivities and the reception.
-Alcohol won’t be present during the ceremony, though depending on the couple’s religious beliefs.
+Alcohol won’t be present during the ceremony, though, depending on the couple’s religious beliefs.
 When in doubt, politely ask them before the wedding.

-9. Give The Gift of Money
+10. Give the Gift of Money

 After the wedding ceremony, the reception party is where the couple receives blessings and gifts from everyone at their wedding.
 If you’re wondering what to get the couple, a traditional wedding gift is money.
 This is the most thoughtful gift as it helps the couple to start their lives together.
 Find an embroidered bag or lovely pretty envelope, write down some best wishes, and place the money in.
 Always give money in an amount that ends in one.
 This is very important as one is a blessing that wishes them prosperity and good fortune.

-10. Red Is A Traditional Color
+11. Red Is a Traditional Color

 Hindu brides traditionally don’t wear white on their wedding day.
 Instead, they wear red and gold to symbolize fertility and commitment.
-However, more modern Indian brides are often opting for other rich saturated colors like pastel florals, bright yellow, or even a bold blue.
+However, more modern Indian brides are often opting for other rich, saturated colors like pastel florals, bright yellow, or even a bold blue.

-Okay, so at many weddings, it’s normal to head to the dance floor and dance with the bride—especially if she is your friend.
+We understand that traditionally, it’s normal to head to the dance floor and dance with the bride—especially if she is your friend.
 However, at traditional Indian weddings, men should resist the urge to dance with the bride.
 In Indian culture, brides shouldn’t dance with other men on their wedding day.

 Sponsors